Accountants Service Trust Agreement

 • Service Trust Agreement

-It is common practice for accounting firms to use a service trust (service entity).
+It is common practice for accounting firms to utilise a service trust (or service entity).
 A service trust is often a:

 1. Family Trust – if just one accountantAccountants Service Trust Agreement

-2. Unit Trust – if 2 or more accountants
+2. Unit Trust – if two or more accountants

 3. Company – not common as profit is trapped and no CGT relief.
 But useful if you have no family because of the 30% tax rate